yaasiinaxmed/Real-Estate-Project-Backend/README.md

 - `Request already sent for this property`: The authenticated user has already sent a request to move into the requested property.
 - `Request was not sent!`: The owner of the property is the same as the person who is sending the request.
 - `Request has already been approved`: The property has already been approved by the owner
+- `Role must be owner or renter`: This field specifies the role or permission level of the user, it must be `owner` or `renter`
+- `You are not authorized to create a property`: The action of creating a property is not authorized unless one holds the "owner" role.
+- `You do not own this property`: It seems that you are not the rightful owner of this property.
 - `Internal Server Error`: An internal server error occurred.